-Jeff Dunham's speaking fee falls within range: $75,000 and above
+Jeff Dunham's speaking fee falls

 The most popular stand-up comedian in the U.S., Jeff Dunham has breathed new life into the old-fashioned art of ventriloquism.
 The politically incorrect performer has turned his original puppets into a multi-million dollar industry of live shows, television specials, and merchandise.
 His specialized brand of comedy has transcended language barriers, winning him fans worldwide, a tremendously challenging feat that few comedians manage to accomplish.

 Since college, Jeff has been accompanied by several of his well-known characters: the childlike Peanut; the grumpy old Walter; and the unusual looking José, the Jalapeño on a Stick.
 Together they spent a decade rounding the comedy club circuits and appearing on late night television shows.

 Then in 2006 after years of resistance, Comedy Central agreed to air Jeff’s self-produced one hour special Arguing With Myself, turning him into a household name overnight as 2 million people tuned in to watch.
 Comedy Central quickly booked him again.
 In 2009 his limited series The Jeff Dunham Show became Comedy Central’s highest-rated debut ever with 5.3 million viewers, going up against prime-time giants like Grey’s Anatomy and The Office.

 Highly in demand, Jeff plays 200 shows per year.
 He and his characters’ outlandish commentaries on life have carved such a niche in popular culture that many of their catchphrases such as Jalapeño’s “On a Steek!” and Achmed the dead terrorist’s “Silence!
 I Keel You!” are quoted by people across the world.